 - Free parking all the time

-Regular admission costs $12.00 Adults (ages 19–61), $10.00 Children (ages 3–18; 62 plus) with under 3 admitted FREE.
-Our fancy membership now costs $135 and none of my children is free or particularly cheap.
+The Family Plus membership costs $135.
 Gulp.
-With two adults and three kids under age 10, a single visit would run us $54 plus parking so we would need to visit the museum somewhere between 2 and 3 times in a year to get our value out of it, even sooner if we bring visiting grandparents!
+With two adults and three kids under age 18, a single visit would run us $54 plus parking so we would need to visit the museum somewhere between 2 and 3 times in a year to get our value out of it, even sooner if we bring visiting grandparents!

 Membership might not be a great idea if you have a best friend with fancy membership since they can invite guests for free.
-Other times when you might want to skip it: you have a young toddler (who’s already FREE), you have a membership to another reciprocal museum, or you’re just not that into awesome science.
+Other times when you might want to skip it: you have a young toddler (who's already FREE), you work for Cal, you have a membership to another reciprocal museum, or you're just not that into awesome science.